We breakdown general optimization concepts to maximize your performance on website builders.

 Can’t “do-it-yourself” any more?

-Find expert hands to take over on Lorem, where you can chat with a developer to discuss your performance issues first hand – free!
+Find expert hands to take over on Storetasker, where you can get discuss performance issues with your Shopify platform and get a free quote.

-They’ll provide a quote and if you’re comfortable, you can accept the quote and get the job started.
-Visit Lorem to chat with an expert and get help with your website.
+If you’re comfortable with the quote, you can accept and get the job started.
+Visit Storetasker to chat with an expert and get help with your website.